-The first-year curriculum begins with a study of the normal human body and its processes at the molecular and cellular levels.
+The first-year curriculum begins with a study of the normal human body, and its processes at the molecular and cellular levels.
 Biochemistry, genetics, anatomy, and embryology are presented concurrently for the first portion of the year, building together the concepts of macromolecular and cellular interactions within tissues.
-Introductory courses in clinical ethics in medicine and critical thinking are provided at this time as well.
-The spring is composed of interdisciplinary courses in physiology and neuroscience as well as courses in cell biology and human behavior and psychopathology.
+Introductory courses in clinical ethics in medicine and critical thinking are also provided at this time.
+The spring is comprised of interdisciplinary courses in physiology and neuroscience, as well as courses in cell biology and human behavior and psychopathology.

 - Medical Biochemistry (8 weeks)

 - Medical Embryology (8 weeks)

 - Medical Physiology (10 weeks)

 - Biology of Cells and Tissues (8 weeks)